open-sociaal-domein/koppeling-pdc/README.md

   * http://localhost:8020 (Swagger-ui)
   * http://localhost:8025 (Redoc)

-## Bundling a single openapi.yaml file
+## How to: Bundling the openapi to a single openapi.yaml file

 Putting it all together is rather simple using https://github.com/Redocly/openapi-cli Install the OpenApi cli by following these instructions: https://redoc.ly/docs/cli/#installation-and-usage Run `openapi bundle --output openapi-bundle.yaml openapi/openapi.yaml`

-## Working locally on the OpenAPI Definition
+## How to: Working locally on the OpenAPI Definition

 ### Install